 The decision at the end of the day is up to the end-user.
 He may be biased for or against a particular operating system making this a purely personal choice.
 But let us compare the two based on some solid metrics and see which one ranks better.
 We will leave the verdict to the reader as to which one has better options for the programmers.

-Windows Vs Linux: which OS makes programmers feel at ease ?
+Linux Vs Windows for programming: which OS makes programmers feel at ease ?

 Let us compare the two operating systems according to programming friendliness.